torsstei/split-log/README.md

  - SECRETKEY: Your COS HMAC secret access key
  - REGION: The region of your json.gz file on COS
  - BUCKET: The COS bucket name of your json.gz file
- - INPUTFILENAME: The name of your json.gz file on COS (when it is in a virtual folder you must specify it as PREFIX variable)
+ - FILENAME: The name of your json.gz file on COS (when it is in a virtual folder you must specify it as PREFIX variable)
  - PREFIX: The optional prefix name of your json.gz file (optional, default is empty string)
  - LINES: The number of lines in each split file (optional, default is 100000)
  - TARGETREGION: The region of your target split files on COS (optional, default is same value as REGION)